What is the Contribution Margin?

 Other applications

-In many countries, the tax authorities are also checking the contribution margin of business while investigating whether the business is paying the due taxes.
-Companies that have a higher ratio for contribution margin than other companies in the same industry sector are often shortlisted for tax investigations to find why the company is making more profit.
+In many countries, the tax authorities also check the contribution margin of the business while investigating whether the business is paying the due taxes.
+Companies with a higher contribution margin ratio than other companies in the same industry sector are often shortlisted for tax investigations to determine why the company is making more profit.
 Also, companies with a monopoly or near-monopoly in their sector often have a high contribution margin since there is little or no competition.
-Hence the government may use the competition law on these companies.
+Hence, the government may use competition law against these companies.

 Services and products

 It is usually observed that manufacturing companies have a high fixed cost since they have to invest large amounts in land, construction, machinery, and other equipment.
-Hence they will price the products they are manufacturing at a price, so they have a high contribution margin.
+Hence, they will price the products they are manufacturing at a price that gives them a high contribution margin.
 This margin is then used to cover the fixed expenses.
-On the other hand, the companies selling services usually do not have to invest a large amount in machinery or property.
-Therefore, since the competition for service providers is high, these companies have a lower contribution margin, though it may vary depending on the specific service being provided.
+On the other hand, the companies selling services usually do not have to invest a significant amount in machinery or property.
+Therefore, since the competition for service providers is high, these companies have a lower contribution margin, though it may vary depending on the specific service.

 Conclusion

-The Contribution Margin is an important parameter for any business since it helps the business decide whether it is making a profit on every unit sold.
+The Contribution Margin is an essential parameter for any business since it helps it decide whether it is making a profit on every unit sold.
 While the overall profit depends on both the fixed and variable expenses, the contribution margin determines whether it is viable for the business to make and sell it.
 If the contribution margin is low, the company may try to reduce the expenses for the product or increase the price of the product.
-The parameter is also important for setting the sales target for the business to break even or make a profit.
+The parameter is also essential for setting the sales target for the business to break even or make a profit.

 Fxigor